 Machine learning will not, however, replace engineers and managers.
 Engineers will still design and optimize processes.
 Managers will still provide critical input and manage target productivity rates.
 And supervisors will still be responsible for taking action based on the recommendations and predictions generated by machine learning systems.

-In the end, machine learning will reduce time managers and engineers spend poring over reports and data to identify trouble spots.
+In the end, machine learning will reduce time managers and engineers spend pouring over reports and data to identify trouble spots.
 ML tools will provide input to management planning, rather than automating those functions.

 Making Managers More Productive